CodeYourFuture/git-log-example/README.md

 Contact
 =======

-If you want to contact us, you can send an email to contact@codeyourfuture.io
+If you want to contact us, you can call us in 07567896503